Creating Life-Changing Opportunities

 Learn more about our L’Taken Trip to Washington, DC

 While public schools are still wrapping up the year, Independent School students have a unique opportunity to join us for a late-spring service trip to New Orleans!

 Jewish teens from Greater Boston and the JCRC’s TELEM program, will be guided by the St. Bernard Project in building, repairing, painting and more in areas impacted by by natural disasters.
 In the evenings, we’ll have fun exploring the one of a kind NOLA, taking in local events, music and sampling southern cuisine.
 Throughout the week, we’ll discuss and learn about the Jewish faith’s connection to service work and repairing the world.

 Learn more about our Independent School Service Trip to New Orleans

 New York Trip:

-Spend a weekend exploring the Big Apple with teens from all over the North Shore.
+Spend a weekend exploring the Big Apple with Jewish teens from Greater Boston.
 Activities include museum visits, subway rides, Empire State building, Time Square, college tours, Broadway show, touring historical synagogues, eating delicious foods and more!

 Learn more about our New York Trip

 This weekend retreat is a chance for teens to experience the fun, bonding and beauty of camp for one more time at the beginning of the school year.
 In collaboration with Union for Reform Judaism (URJ)’s Northeast Teen Collective, Jewish teens from Greater Boston all get to know each other through team-building and leadership development activities, Shabbat services, group games and social programming.
 This opportunity is open to Sloane Peer Leadership Fellows and any other interested 10-12th graders.